Sugiono: Minister of Foreign Affairs

 On 20 October 2024, President Prabowo Subianto appointed Sugiono as the Minister of Foreign Affairs, succeeding Retno Marsudi.
 His deputies include Anis Matta, Arrmanatha Christiawan Nasir, and Arif Havas Oegroseno.
 In a press conference of his appointment, Sugiono said he will balance Indonesia's diplomatic relationship between China and United States to realize Indonesia's free and active foreign policy.

 Sugiono’s appointment as foreign minister elicited a variety of responses.
 He faced criticism for being viewed as inexperienced in foreign policy.
 However, some welcomed his appointment, believing that a foreign minister without a diplomatic background could offer new solutions that previous officials may have overlooked.
-Sugiono's appointment indicates that Prabowo is more actively engaging with foreign policy than his predecessor.
+Sugiono's appointment indicates that Prabowo is more actively engaging with foreign policy than his predecessor, Joko Widodo.

 Shortly after his appointment, Sugiono made his first official international visit to attend the 16th BRICS Summit in Kazan, Russia, as Indonesia’s representative.

 Sugiono envisions Indonesia's BRICS membership as a strategic move to amplify its voice on the global stage.
 He believes that active participation in BRICS will drive economic development and foster stronger trade relations.

 In his maiden foreign policy speech on 10 January 2025, Sugiono highlighted Indonesia President Prabowo Subianto’s policies, saying active participation in peace-keeping effort at the ASEAN and United Nations level will be one of the country’s key moves.

-He said the country’s foreign policy should be implemented in line with Indonesia’s domestic development priorities, laying out two development priorities of the President – food security and the nationwide campaign of nutrition intervention through free meals program.
+He said the country’s foreign policy should be implemented in line with Indonesia’s domestic development priorities, laying out two development priorities of the President – food security and the nationwide campaign of nutrition intervention through Free Nutritious Meals.

 On 11 October 2025, Sugiono became the first Indonesian foreign minister in 12 years to visit North Korea, meeting with North Korean Foreign Minister Choe Son-hui to bolster Indonesia–North Korea relations.

 Political views

-Sugiono is regarded by Gerindra members as Prabowo's "ideological" son.
-This is due to his close working relationship with Prabowo way back from his role as personal secretary and Prabowo often talked with him on many different topics.
-He is considered as one of the members of Prabowo's inner circle.
-Gerindra members viewed that Sugiono may also have taken similar political stances with Prabowo, known to be smart in responding to problems and a decisive thinker.
+Sugiono is regarded by Gerindra members as Prabowo's "ideological" son due to their close working relationship, dating back to his role as personal secretary.
+Prabowo often discussed various topics with him, reinforcing this bond.
+Sugiono is considered one of the members of Prabowo's inner circle, and Gerindra members believe he may have adopted similar political stances to those of Prabowo.

 To foster a robust and dynamic ASEAN region, Indonesia expressed full support for ASEAN Community Vision 2045, to be adopted at the Malaysia’s ASEAN chairmanship in 2025.
-Speaking at ASEAN’s Foreign Minister’s (AMM) retreat in Langkawi, Malaysia, Indonesia’s foreign minister, Sugiono, stressed that the time to tackle regional challenges in isolation is over.
-Sugiono advocated strengthening ASEAN mechanisms, like ASEAN Regional Forum, the East Asia Forum and the ASEAN institute for Peace and Reconciliation.
+Speaking at ASEAN’s Foreign Minister’s (AMM) retreat in Langkawi, Malaysia, Foreign Minister Sugiono stressed that the time to tackle regional challenges in isolation is over.
+He advocated strengthening ASEAN mechanisms, like ASEAN Regional Forum, the East Asia Forum and the ASEAN institute for Peace and Reconciliation.